Missing Teeth? We Can Help

 Caring for your denture and mouth

-If one or two teeth is missing, bridges will be suitable to replace them.
-If you are not suitable for treatment with implants, you may opt for bridges.
-Bridges are false teeth with wings on the side of the teeth which are bonded to the inner surface of the teeth.
-They are usually supported by natural teeth.
+If one or two teeth are missing, bridges will be suitable to replace them.
+They are false teeth with wings on the side bonded to the inner surface of the teeth, usually supported by natural teeth.

 Bridges are permanent, so there is no need to remove them for cleaning, but you have to keep your teeth healthy by cleaning the gap under the bridge with a special dental floss.

-A dental implant is a metal rod placed into the jawbone to hold false teeth in the mouth.
-The metal rod is usually made from titanium or titanium alloy.
-After the implant is fitted, it takes some months for it to integrate into the jaw before bridges, dentures, or false teeth can be screwed onto it.
+A dental implant is a metal rod placed into the jawbone to hold false teeth.
+The rod is usually made from titanium.
+After the implant is fitted, it takes some months to integrate into the jaw before the final restoration is attached.
+View our dental implant prices →

 You can care for your dental implant the same way you do for your natural teeth.

-Replacing your missing teeth has several benefits, including improving your oral health, improving your appearance and speech.
-Your dentist is in the best place to recommend a treatment plan for your missing teeth.
+Replacing your missing teeth with dental implants London has several benefits, including improving your oral health, appearance, and speech.
+Our highly experienced dentists will recommend the best treatment plan for you.
+View pricing or see all conditions we treat.